 Most people know what contact lenses do, but very few know what they are made out of.
 The answer to that is slightly more complicated than one might assume, and will depend on the type of contact lens in question.

 Let's consider the three main contact lens varieties available today:

 - Hybrid Lenses

-Each of these three are designed with different goals in mind, and will achieve slightly different results in vision correction that the others.
+Each of these three is designed with different goals in mind, and will achieve slightly different results in vision correction than the others.
 But more important than their individual capabilities, each is made from very different materials, in fact, even within each group there are different lens materials used.

 What Are Soft Contact Lenses Made Of?

 Soft contact lenses use of hydrogel, a material that loves water, and clings to and absorbs water readily.
 Some soft contact lenses are actually only 25% hydrogel, and 75% water by weight as their name implies soft contact lenses, are very soft, flexible and delicate, and the addition of hydrogel helps them remain that way.